thiippal/abulafia/examples/README.md

 ## Creating Task objects

-In abulafia, user interfaces are hard-coded into Python classes that define the allowed input and output data types, and the task interface.
+In 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊, user interfaces are hard-coded into Python classes that define the allowed input and output data types, and the task interface.

 To create a Task object, create a YAML configuration file for a Task and pass this configuration to the appropriate class.